inavac182/uireact/docs/getting-started.md

 npm run dev
 ```

-1. Modify the /src/App.tsx file to the wrap the application with the provider and import a component
+1. Modify the /src/App.tsx file to wrap the application with the provider and import a component

 ```jsx
 import { useState } from 'react'